 Use of Compass During Round

-Q.A player uses a compass during a round to assist him in determining wind direction or the direction of the grain in the greens or for some other similar reason.
+Q.A player uses a compass during a stipulated round to help determine the direction of the wind or the direction of the grain in the greens.
 Is the player in breach of Rule 14-3?

 Booklet Providing Distances Between Various Points

 Q.A booklet contains illustrations of the holes on a course, including isolated trees, bunkers, etc. Superimposed on each illustration is a yardage scale in increments of ten yards.
 Thus, a player using such a booklet can estimate how far his ball lies from a putting green or a tee.
 Is use of such a booklet during a round contrary to Rule 14-3?